Vindexus/mcgrules/onemoresong.md

 ## Playing a Round

 ### 0. Move Beachball
-If the Beachball is in play, move the Beachball in the direction of the closest arrow to it.
+If the Beachball is in play, move the Beachball in the direction of the arrow on the dancer touching the Beachball.
 If this places it outside the dancefloor, loop it around to the other side.
+The Beachball should always have **4 dancers** around it.

-For the first round place the Beachball in the front left corner of the crowd, relative to the Stage.
+For the first round place the Beachball in the front left corner of the dancefloor.

 ### 1. Hype Deck
 At the start of a round, reveal the top card of the Hype deck.